MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ## Meet the Team

-ach member brings something special to the table.
+Each member brings something special to the table.

 - [**Ava:**](https://github.com/ciiyaa) Turning coffee into code ☕➡️💻
 - [**Saeed:**](https://github.com/Saeed-Emad) Every mistake is progress,